How to Insure Classic and Collector Cars

 • Towing and roadside assistance – this option helps you if your vehicle unexpectedly breaks down.

 • Windshield and glass – if the windshield is broken or damaged, you can have it fixed or replaced with this option.
-Full glass coverage provides the most protection for this kind of damage.
+Full windshield coverage provides the most protection for this kind of damage.

 Note that insurance companies may offer more options to you, but these are the ones that you’ll regularly see.

-Who Needs It?
+Who Needs It

 Unfortunately, it’s hard to predict when accidents or acts of God can happen.
 Protecting your collector car allows you to enjoy it without worrying about replacing it or paying out of pocket for any damages.

-Who Doesn’t Need It?
+Who Doesn’t Need It

 • Your car isn’t in good repair or working condition